Glowstudent777/Glowstudent777/README.md

 <p align="left" text-indent='10px'>

 I enjoy coding websites.
 Seeing how different elements and styling interact with the environment.
 Just think for a moment, the entire web is made of just 1s and 0s.
-Now your probably getting bored of reading all this nonsense so lets get to something more interesting.
-I started making a Spigot plugin awhile ago and recently began to update it; adding new features and clean up the code.
-You can view my creations and code in <a href="https://github.com/Glowstudent777?tab=repositories">repositories</a>.
-I have been creating a website which can be found <a href="https://github.com/Glowstudent777/web.github.io">here</a>.
-This website is just a test website for testing elements and features on.
-I'm currently learning Java and c++.
+I am learning to develop applications.
+Becoming Fullstack Developer.
 </p>

 <h1 align="center">Stats</h1>